-First, yes, you can buy Bitcoins anonymously.
-There are a few different ways to do this, some of which are even legal, but the easiest way is by making an offline purchase with cash.
-Sometimes this means hitting up one of the bitcoin ATMs that have begun sprouting up around cities, other times it means buying a key in cold storage.
+Firstly, yes, you can buy bitcoins anonymously.
+There are several ways to do this.
+The easiest way is by making an offline purchase with cash.
+You can do this by using one of the bitcoin ATMs that have begun to sprout up around some cities or buy a key in cold storage.

-Either way, buying bitcoin this way surrenders all the personal information of buying a fruit smoothie.
-Once you’ve traded fungible cash for the private key of a bitcoin, you have made as anonymous a purchase as possible.
+The advantages of these methods of buying bitcoin are you have surrendered as much personal information as you would buying a fruit smoothie.
+Once you’ve traded fungible cash for a private bitcoin key, you have made as anonymous a purchase as possible.

-Cryptocurrency has become big business these days.
-Between bitcoins and altcoins, this market is worth billions.
-Invested well, your wallet can be worth tens, or even hundreds, of thousands of dollars.
+Cryptocurrency has become big business.
+Between bitcoins and altcoins, the market is worth billions.
+Your wallet can be worth tens, or even hundreds, of thousands of dollars if invested well.
 This means that you’re making some pretty substantial transactions through it.

 But what if the “you” in this scenario isn’t really, you know… you.

-Just like in every other high-value market, fraud and theft are unfortunately alive and well in the cryptocurrency space.
-Verification helps legitimate websites make sure that those criminals can’t find an opening to attack your assets.
-Just a few of the things of the things we use verification for include:
+Just like in every other high-value market, fraud and theft are unfortunately alive and well.
+So it’s important you can verify your transactions.
+Verification helps legitimate websites make sure that criminals can’t find an opening to attack your assets.

-What’s more, verification also helps us stay right with the law.
-Without getting too technical, anti-terrorism and money laundering statutes require us to conduct a certain degree of verification.
-It’s called Know Your Customer (or KYC for short), and it basically means that the government wants us to make sure we’re not inadvertently helping to build the next Silk Road or enabling ransomware attacks.
+Verification also helps us work within the law.
+Anti-terrorism and money laundering statutes require us to conduct a certain degree of verification.
+It’s called Know Your Customer (or KYC for short) and it means that the government wants us to make sure we’re not inadvertently helping to build the next Silk Road or enabling ransomware attacks.
 (We like making sure of that too.)

-All of this circles around to the heart and soul of Bitcoin verification: security matters.
+All of this takes us to the heart and soul of bitcoin verification —security.

-Yes, cryptocurrency has layers of tech that secure each coin and its transaction history, but these are still potentially vulnerable systems.
-As soon as your crypto-wallet thinks that it’s talking to you, the floodgates can open right up.
-Any private keys you stored online become fair game, and any purchases made in your name will get charged to you.
+Yes, cryptocurrency has layers of tech that secure each coin and its transaction history, but the system is still potentially vulnerable.
+If the security of your crypto-wallet is breached, the floodgates can open to hackers.
+Any private keys you stored online become fair game, and purchases made in your name will be charged to you.